 Crews that choose to embark on our popular base to base trips (Ely to Atikokan) will need to apply for a Quetico permit.
 As for choosing an entry point, any of the five will work but some will make for a more difficult trip than others.
 Entry points are described below.

 If your crew is interested in embarking on an historical Grand Portage trip you will want to apply for a BWCAW permit and indicate your desire on the form.
 This trip is among the highest of adventures and intended for returning crews.
 The trip is approximately 130 miles from the Ely base culminating with an 8.5 mile portage (the Grand Portage) to Lake Superior.
 Crews will have to be approved by Northern Tier management to embark on this expedition.
-This trip also requires a shuttle fee as it is not possible to complete a loop.
+This trip also requires the crew to book a private shuttle to return to Northern Tier, as it is not possible to complete a loop.